impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 This appears to be the backstory for how the whole "-S" thing started.
 In a very early version of RBENV (this issue is #14), its shims were incompatible with `ruby -S`.
 But *how* were they incompatible?
 Why would RBENV (in its state at that time) prevent `-S` from working?

-I see [the PR associated with this issue](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992) from looking at the discussion in the issue, and I see that this PR adds the output of `rbenv-which "$RBENV_COMMAND"` to the front of the `$PATH`.
+I see [the PR associated with this issue](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992){:target="_blank" rel="noopener"} from looking at the discussion in the issue, and I see that this PR adds the output of `rbenv-which "$RBENV_COMMAND"` to the front of the `$PATH`.
 This change is supposed to fix the `-S` problem:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-400am.png" width="70%" style="border: 1px solid black; padding: 0.5em">